foundry-vtt-community/wiki.js/basics/world-scripts.md

 World scripts and macros fill quite different niches in terms of 3rd party code.
 Their main similarity is that both are relatively easy to set up when compared to a module.

 #### Structure
 Macros take the form of entities within a Foundry world or compendium.
-They are written in the built in Foundry macro editor.
-Since they are entities, they get the concept of user permissions for "free", they can be manipulated programmatically like other Foundry entities, and stored in compendia.
+They are written in the built-in Foundry macro editor.
+Since macros are entities, they get the concept of user permissions for "free", they can be manipulated programmatically like other Foundry entities, and can be stored in compendia.

-World script's on the other hand, are javscript files which are written and edited in an external editor like Visual Studio Code.
+World scripts, on the other hand, are javscript files which are written and edited in an external editor like Visual Studio Code.
 They are statically served to clients and thus can't be mutated in the same ways as macros.

 #### Execution
 World scripts are loaded and executed as soon as the Foundry page loads, while Macros are latent until explicitly executed by a user (in core Foundry, at least).
-This is a massive difference that makes some very important concepts possible in world scripts that are not possible with macros, such as usage of hooks and sockets.
+This is a massive difference that makes some very important concepts feasible in world scripts that are not feasible with macros, such as usage of hooks and sockets.

 This also adds an additional consideration that developers must take into account compared to authoring macros: world scripts are executed on every client.
-Developers must be careful when handling hook calls that updates are only called from one client to avoid doing duplicate work, and avoid permissions issues from trying to update entities that the client does not have access to update.
+Developers must be careful to ensure that updates are only called from one client to avoid doing duplicate work, and avoid permissions issues from trying to update entities that the client does not have access to update.

 ### Summary
 To summarize the difference between world scripts, modules, and macros: